EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 This approach consists in sending the EDHOC message 3 inside an OSCORE message (i.e., an OSCORE protected CoAP message).

-The request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports the EDHOC message 3.
+The resulting OSCORE + EDHOC request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports the EDHOC message 3.

 As the EDHOC message 3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.

-The payload of the request is formatted as a CBOR sequence {{I-D.ietf-lake-reqs}} of two CBOR byte string: the EDHOC message 3 and the OSCORE ciphertext, in this order, both encoded as CBOR byte strings.
+In particular, the payload of the OSCORE + EDHOC request is formatted as a CBOR sequence {{I-D.ietf-lake-reqs}} of two CBOR byte strings: the EDHOC message 3 and the OSCORE ciphertext of the original OSCORE Request, in this order, both encoded as CBOR byte strings.

 Note that the OSCORE ciphertext is not computed over the EDHOC message 3, which is not protected by OSCORE.
 That is, the client first prepares the OSCORE Request as in {{fig-non-combined}}.
 Then, it reformats the payload to include also the EDHOC message 3, as defined above.
+The result is the OSCORE + EDHOC request to send.

-The usage of this approach is indicated by a signalling information, which can be either a new EDHOC option (see {{sign-1}}) or the OSCORE option with a particular Flag Bit set (see {{sign-2}}).
+The usage of this approach is indicated by a signalling information in the OSCORE + EDHOC request, which can be either a new EDHOC Option (see {{sign-1}}) or the OSCORE Option with a particular Flag Bit set (see {{sign-2}}).

 When receiving such a request, the Server needs to perform the following processing, in addition to the EDHOC, OSCORE and CoAP processing:

 1. Check the signalling information to identify that this is an OSCORE + EDHOC request.

-2. Extract the EDHOC message 3 from the payload.
+2. Extract the EDHOC message 3 from the payload of the OSCORE + EDHOC request, as the value of the first CBOR byte string in the CBOR sequence.

-3. Execute the EDHOC processing, including verifications and OSCORE Security Context derivation.
+3. Execute the EDHOC processing on the EDHOC message 3, including verifications and the OSCORE Security Context derivation.

+4. Extract the OSCORE ciphertext from the payload of the OSCORE + EDHOC request, as the value of the second CBOR byte string in the CBOR sequence.
+Then, set the CoAP payload of the request to the extracted ciphertext.

-4. Decrypt and verify the remaining OSCORE protected CoAP request as defined by OSCORE.
+5. Decrypt and verify the OSCORE protected CoAP request resulting from step 4, as defined by OSCORE.

-5. Process the CoAP request.
+6. Process the CoAP request resulting from step 5.

-The following sections expand on the 2 ways of signalling that the EDHOC message is transported in the OSCORE message.
+The following sections expand on the two ways of signalling that the EDHOC message is transported in the OSCORE message.

 ## Signalling in a New EDHOC Option {#sign-1}

 <!-- Malisa preferred option -->

-One way to signal that the Server is to extract and process the EDHOC message 3 before the OSCORE message is processed is to define a new CoAP Option, called the EDHOC Option.
+One way to signal that the Server has to extract and process the EDHOC message 3 before processing the OSCORE protected CoAP request is to define a new CoAP Option, called the EDHOC Option.

-This Option being present means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.
+The presence of this option means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.

-In particular, the EDHOC message is to be extracted from the CoAP payload, as the first element of a CBOR sequence, wrapped in a CBOR byte string.
+In particular, the EDHOC message 3 has to be extracted from the CoAP payload, as the first element of a CBOR sequence wrapped in a CBOR byte string.

 The Option is critical, Safe-to-Forward, and part of the Cache-Key.

 The Option value is always empty.
-If any value is sent, the value is simply discarded.
+If any value is sent, the value is simply ignored.

-The Option must occur at most once.
+The Option MUST occur at most once.

 The Option is of Class U for OSCORE.

-{{fig-edhoc-opt}} shows the format for a CoAP message containing both OSCORE and EDHOC, using the newly defined EDHOC option for signaling.
+{{fig-edhoc-opt}} shows the format for a CoAP message containing both the OSCORE ciphertext and EDHOC message 3, using the newly defined EDHOC option for signaling.

 ~~~~~~~~~~~~~~~~~
  0                   1                   2                   3